The Global Country Music Scene in 2025

 Speaker: Sarah Trahern

 Sarah Trahern was named CEO of the Country Music Association on January 1, 2014.
 She helms the organization’s three acclaimed network television properties (“CMA Fest,” “CMA Country Christmas,” and the CMA Awards), one of the biggest music festivals in the world, and serves as President of the CMA Foundation, which funds meaningful music education initiatives across the country.
 Throughout her career, Sarah has been an advocate for Country Music, the artists, songwriters, and the extensive creative and business communities that fuel the format.
-With foresight and determination, she has crafted a brand identity for country music at the highest level and has been at the forefront of some of the industry’s most ambitious initiatives fostering gender equality, inclusion, and preserving the legacy.
+With foresight and determination, she has crafted a brand identity for country music at the highest level and has been at the forefront of some of the industry’s most ambitious initiatives, fostering gender equality, inclusion, and preserving the legacy.

 Prior to CMA, Sarah was General Manager of cable network Great American Country (GAC), where she had executive oversight of the network’s creative and digital initiatives.
 Sarah joined Scripps-owned GAC in 2005 and was quickly promoted to SVP of Programming before being named GM in 2010.
-Sarah began her career at C-SPAN in Washington, D.C. covering politics and public affairs before moving to Nashville in 1995 to oversee specials and entertainment series for The Nashville Network (TNN).
+Sarah began her career at C-SPAN in Washington, D.C., covering politics and public affairs before moving to Nashville in 1995 to oversee specials and entertainment series for The Nashville Network (TNN).
 After her time at TNN, she launched her own successful company, Sterling Television, working with several networks including DIY, HGTV, and CMT, where she produced Johnny Cash’s memorial service.

-A leader with vision who values relationships, Sarah has been recognized as one of the Nashville Business Journals Most Admired CEOs.
+A leader with vision who values relationships, Sarah has been recognized as one of the Nashville Business Journal’s Most Admired CEOs.
 She is consistently included on Billboard’s Country Power Players list and was named “Executive of the Year” in 2017.
-In 2011, she was the subject and honoree of the prestigious Louise Scruggs Memorial Forum by the Country Music Hall of Fame and has also been honored by the Juvenile Diabetes Research Foundation.
+In 2011, she was the subject and honoree of the prestigious Louise Scruggs Memorial Forum, presented by the Country Music Hall of Fame, and has also been honored by the Juvenile Diabetes Research Foundation.
 In July 2024, she was also honored with the Bob Kingsley Living Legend Award by the Grand Ole Opry.
 Lauded for her business contributions, Sarah demonstrates an equally strong commitment to the community.
 She serves on boards for the Monroe Carroll Children’s Hospital at Vanderbilt, the Country Music Hall of Fame & Museum, the Nashville Convention and Visitors Corporation (NCVC), Vanderbilt University’s Owen Graduate School of Management, Leadership Nashville, and the Music City Bowl.
 She also chaired the Entertainment Committee for the 2016 NHL All-Star Game in Nashville and served on the 2018 NFL Draft Committee.
-She is an alum of both Leadership Music and Leadership Nashville.
+She is an alumna of both Leadership Music and Leadership Nashville.